There are a myriad of productivity tools available.1 Each has its own distinctives and claims to being better than its peers.

-Lately, I’ve also been more intentional about following David Allen’s advice about having a “waiting for” list.
-These things I need to not forget about but can’t act on again yet.
-I’m waiting for something from someone else (e.g., in an email reply) to be able to take a next action.
+For instance, I use a Todoist label as a way of keeping a “waiting for” list.
+These things I need to not forget but can’t act on again yet.
+I’m waiting for something from someone else (e.g., in an email reply) to be able to take a next action.6

-So I have an “@Waiting_for” label in Todoist that collects these items and allows me to review them regularly, see what has or hasn’t come in, and follow up where needed.
+So I have an “@Waiting_for” label in Todoist that I apply to these items.
+This allows me to review them regularly, see what has or hasn’t come in, and follow up where needed.